-Just like before the advent of Diwali you get a sense of a pleasant vibe in the atmosphere-the breeze is cool,there’s is a slight chill in the air, and people seem cheerful, warm and better than usual.
-Autumn greets you with the smell of yellow leaves, cow dung smoke and the prospect of a joyful festive celebrations and a wonderful time ahead.The same feelings had enveloped my consciousness when I left Chaukori in the morning to reach Munsiyari in the afternoon covering 100 km.
+Just like before the advent of a festival you get a sense of a pleasant vibe in the atmosphere-the warm and inviting ambience,there’s is a slight chill in the air, and people seem cheerful, warm and better than usual.
+Autumn greets you with the smell of yellow leaves, cow dung smoke, and the prospect of a joyful festive celebrations, and a wonderful time ahead.The same feelings had enveloped my consciousness when I left Delhi to reach Munsiyari after traversing alomost 700 km.

 Our destination was just 30 km ahead, but it had already started to unravel its gifts, goodies, and surprises, starting with the Berthi waterfall- which plummets 125 meters from a wide hill top- the largest waterfall in the area.
 There is a small shop near the road managed and run by a simple and warm couple.The old man made the best Maggie and tea I had ever had in the Mountain, and his wife served it to us with great love and warmth.

 Climb upwards at leisurely pace for the vistas around you would be a source of envy for any wildlife photographer.
 The rhododendrons or Buransh as the locals call it is in full bloom from March till April.
 The green plant dotted with red, pink and white gradient greets you at Ratapani and won’t leave your sight till the remaining part of the journey.The road is lined up with ancient oak and rhododendron forests with its moss embellished rocks and great benign trees.
 It’s as if the natural and the supernatural are in cahoots all along the way to greet you with an enchanted evening -enriched with silence, chilly winds , soft whispers from the pine tree, and an increasing fancy for the macabre.You will encounter innumerable surprises along the way.Here are the 5 reasons that makes Munsiyari a paradise in the Mountains